-NOTES 19154
+NOTES NOTES

-Introduction to Bridge Groups
+Introduction to Life Groups

 Most likely, there are a number of you who are new to church, new to Forest Hill or new to groups.
 Some of you are returning from time away, and others are actively involved now.
-Wherever you find yourself, you may be wondering "What is a Bridge Group?"
+Wherever you find yourself, you may be wondering "What is a Life Group?"
 Great question!

-Bridge Groups are small groups where people meet regularly to grow in Dynamic Life in Christ.
-In Bridge Groups, everyone will have the opportunity to: Experience the gospel, Engage in community and Equip one another as bridge builders.
+Life Groups are small groups where people meet regularly to help the next person take their next step in relationship with Jesus Christ.
+In Life Groups, everyone will have the opportunity: Experience the gospel, Engage in community and Equip one another to live as ambassadors.

-Over the next few years, each group will navigate through a curriculum pathway, exploring various studies that fall under these three categories.
+Over the next few years, each group will explore various studies that fall under these three categories.